DynamoDS/DynamoPrimer/11_Web_Experience/11-2_Customizer.md

 ###Controls

 The controls menu contains the inputs to the Dynamo script including numbers, sliders, strings, and booleans, as well as a short description of the file.
+The controls will reflect the various inputs found in the original Dynamo file and will change depending on the script.
 This menu can be collapsed by clicking the arrow icon.

 ![](images/customizer_03.png)
 >1.
 Collapse/expand controls